crazybie/tgc/README.md

 - Double free is safe.
 - For the multi-threaded version, the collection function should be invoked to run in the main thread therefore the destructors can be triggered in the main thread as well.

 ### Performance Advices
 - Performance is not the first goal of this library.
 Results from tests, a simple allocation of interger is about ~10 slower than standard new, so benchmark your program after used in the performance critical parts(e.g. VM of another language).
 - Use reference to gc pointers as much as possible. (e.g. function parameters, see internals section)
 - Memories garanteed to have no pointers in it can use shared_ptr or raw pointers to make recliaming faster.
 - Single-threaded version (by default) is faster than multi-threads version because no locks are required.
 Define TGC_MULTI_THREADED to enable the multi-threaded version.
 - Use gc_new_array to get a collectable continuous array for better performance.
+- You can dynamically specify the step count(the default 255) for one collecting phase by timing your event loop, to fit your performance requirement.

 ### Usage